gingermike/graph-test/README.md

 2. Add metadata entries to define inheritable attributes
 3. Update queries to include the new fact table

-### Modifying Sample Data
+### Modifying Data

-Edit `sql/02-sample-data.sql` to add or modify:
+The database uses auto-generated data with a hierarchical structure:
-- Portfolios and securities
+- Master funds at the top level
-- Positions and weights
+- Regional and strategy funds in middle layers
-- Attribute values
+- Securities at the leaf level
-- Dates and time periods
+- See `sql/06-massive-hierarchy.sql` for the structure

 ## Troubleshooting